cmaureir/progra-alma/lectures/week8/lecture29.rst

       32: ___
       33: _ip.magic("history ")

-  Input history from previous sessions is saved in a database, and IPython can be configured to save output history.
+  Input history from previous sessions is saved on a database, and IPython can be configured to save output history.

   Several other magic functions can use your input history,